Create your ConnectorStaged

 Step 2: Create a ConnectorStaged

 ConnectorStaged represents the draft version of a Connector.
 Even though it is a draft, it can still be deployed and used in your Project for testing and preview, provided the application has been granted the Previewable status.
-By creating a ConnectorStaged, you are registering the Connector with commercetools Connect.
+By creating a ConnectorStaged, you are registering the Connector with Connect.

 To register you must send a request to: